DoubleDeez/MDMetaDataEditor/README.md

 ## FYI

 * If a meta data key is removed from the Project Settings, or the specific meta data type is disabled, that meta data key will continue to exist on variables, functions, events, and parameters.

-* An advanced/hidden feature to view and edit raw meta data will be added in the future

 * I couldn't find any useful Meta Data Keys for collapsed graphs/macros so I disabled it by default.
 It can be re-enabled in the Project Settings.